mawosoft/WindowsSearchManager/docs/help/Get-SearchRule.md

 ## SYNOPSIS

-Gets all search rules defined for a search catalog.
+Gets the search rules in effect for a search catalog.

 ## SYNTAX